manu-07-ela/LAPR2_ISEP/docs/SprintD/US13/US13_ConsultClientTests.md

-### 1.1.
-User Story Description

-* As a clinical chemistry technologist, I intend to consult the historical tests performed by a particular client and to be able to check tests details/results.

-### 1.2.
-Customer Specifications and Clarifications

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The application must allow ordering the clients by TIN and by name to help the clinical chemistry technologist choose the target client.
 * **AC2:** The ordering algorithm to be used by the application must be defined through a configuration file.
-At least two sorting algorithms should be available.
+* **AC3:** At least two sorting algorithms should be available.

 ### 1.4.
 Found out Dependencies